mrh1997/headlock/docs/development-status.rst

 (preliminary limitations/not yet implemented features) is shown in the following list:

- * Works only on Windows
+ * Does not work on macOS
- * Requires MingW64 Toolchain
+ * Works only with GCC/Mingw64
  * Requires LLVM
  * Does not support specifying packing of structures in C sources (``#pragma pack``).